 What does a statutory compliance checklist for India HR look like?

-A working compliance checklist groups obligations by frequency so nothing slips.
-The checklist below covers the most common India statutory items every HR team should track.
+A working checklist is the operational answer to what is statutory compliance in HR in India month by month.
+Group obligations by frequency and nothing slips.
+The checklist below covers the most common items every HR team should track.

 Monthly